cianedanan/reading-notes/class-06.md

 5. Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?

     "this" refers to the name and age property spot and 2.
-It's succint and easy to read.
+It's succinct and easy to read.

 ### Sources